Family Justice Center

 Family Justice Center?

-• Reduce calls to 911 from same house and cycles of domestic violence being broken for children.
+• Crisis Reduction: It aims to reduce repeated calls to 911 from the same household and helps break cycles of domestic violence, particularly for children.

-• To assist in accessing other vital services and resources that Victims need: shelter, food, TPO, clothing, compensation, medical care, counseling, support groups, employment assistance, housing, childcare.
+• Access to Resources: The Center facilitates access to vital services such as shelter, food, temporary protective orders (TPO), clothing, compensation, medical care, counseling, support groups, employment assistance, housing, and childcare.

 EXECUTIVE COMMITTEE